jazware/jazco-dev/_posts/2024-04-20-roaring-bitmaps.md

 These bitmaps are designed to support both densely and sparsely distributed data and can provide high performance binary set operations (and/or/etc.) operating on the containers within two or more bitsets in parallel.

+_To be honest I haven't dug too deep into the paper and am not familiar enough with their datastructure yet to explain it with diagrams and such, but if that's something you'd be interested in, please [let me know](https://bsky.app/profile/jaz.bsky.social)!_

 So, how does this help us build a better graph?

 ## GraphD, Revisited with Roaring Bitmaps